ApurvDevops/node-todo-cicd/README.md

-# This is just a sample application forked from Shubham Londe repo, for Docker demo
+# This is just a sample application forked from Shubham  repo, for Docker demo

 Run these commands: